Supergiovane/node-red-contrib-knx-ultimate/README.md

 <br/>

-## ARE YOU A NODEJS DEV?
-DO YOU KNOW THERE IS AN API FOR NODEJS?
+## ARE YOU A NODE.JS DEVELOPER?
-Many users requested me to "extract" the baseline KNX API and make it accessible via npmjs.
-Here is it.<br/>
+Many users asked me to “extract” the underlying KNX API and publish it on npm.
+Here it is!<br/>
-The API is named **KNXUltimate**.
-In the README page is well documented and there are also samples for unsecure and secure KNX connections.
+The API is called **KNXUltimate**.
+The README documents it thoroughly and includes examples for both secure and non-secure KNX connections.
 * <a href="https://github.com/Supergiovane/KNXUltimate#readme">KNXUltimate API</a>

 <br/>